 Manufacturing requires factories, producing goods following established (and complex) processes, maintaining qualities in warehouses, being shipped through a myriad of logistic companies.

 In times of crisis, cost efficiency is paramount.
 Even though layoffs are the last resort, increasing operational efficiency and retaining productivity while having to cut costs is a consideration large enterprises may need to go through.

-A BPM project led by Leonardo for Iron Ore resulted in headcount reduction by 30% due to process standardization and productivity improvements, in addition to added benefits while finding offshore opportunities for managing work remotely.
+A BPM project led by Leonardo for Iron Ore resulted in a headcount reduction of 30% due to process standardization and productivity improvements, in addition to added benefits while finding offshore opportunities for managing work remotely.

-ERPs or enterprise resource planning platforms represent one of the integral process automation and management categories of software that almost every business relies on for their day-to-day.
-Additionally, management operations find other BPM applications instrumental for selecting vendors, following low-end product costs (motherboard, chemical elements) across the world, negotiating shipping fees at scale.
+ERPs, or enterprise resource planning platforms, represent one of the integral process automation and management categories of software that almost every business relies on for their day-to-day.
+Additionally, management operations find other BPM applications instrumental for selecting vendors, following low-end product costs (motherboard, chemical elements) across the world, and negotiating shipping fees at scale.

 7. Wholesale Trade